The Prospect Bay Children's Centre offers full and part time care for children from infants to 12 years old.

 Around 8:30 am, we go to the community playground across the street and play until the bus arrives at 8:45 am.

-At 2:45 and 3:30 pm, the children are met at the bus as they return from school.
-They receive a snack, which often takes place in the playground - weather permitting - and continue to play outdoors.
+At 3:15 pm, the children are met at the bus as they return from school, they return to the adventure playground where they are offered a snack, which often takes place in the playground - weather permitting - and continue to play outdoors.

 Part day (Monday-Friday)